 Frequently Asked Questions

 Yes, you can definitely use frozen berries instead of fresh berries to make pie.
-You'll want to cook them first to avoid your pie filling from being too runny.
-Check out my mixed berry pie with frozen berries to see how!
+You'll want to cook them and add a thickener to avoid your pie filling from being too runny.

 Tapioca starch, cornstarch, flour, arrowroot, and potato starch can all be used to thicken pie.

-Use ice water and the fridge: I was definitely sweating while making this pie, in part because it was so hot, but also because I was so nervous to make this pie look good!
+Tip #1: Use ice water and the fridge.
+I was definitely sweating while making this pie, in part because it was so hot, but also because I was so nervous to make this pie look good!

 It's helpful to have a bowl of ice water and a towel nearby, in case your hands get too warm.
 You can cool your hands in the ice water, then dry them, so you don't melt the butter in the crust.

-Cover it with ice cream: And remember that if your pie happens to turn out a little wonky, just cover each slice with vanilla ice cream.
+Tip #2: Cover any imperfections with ice cream.
+And remember that if your pie happens to turn out a little wonky, just cover each slice with vanilla ice cream.
 Nobody will ever know!

 More Delicious Pie Recipes